wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

  * Access to your source code, (EX: :ref:`on github.com <docs/software/basic-programming/git-getting-started:Git Version Control Introduction>`)
  * The **full text** of the error, including the full stack trace.

+ When asking for help, provide as much effort in providing information as you are willing to receive in help!

 Common Examples & Patterns
 --------------------------